Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Reactivate automatic request processing by FilterUtil.
 * Updated category integration for Zikula 1.5.
 * Refactored list entry validation callbacks as custom validation constraint.
-* Fixed datetime input problems with webshims.
+* Fixed datetime input problems with webshim.
 * For more details see [closed tickets on GitHub](https://github.com/Guite/MostGenerator/issues?q=milestone%3A0.7.4).

 ## ModuleStudio 0.7.3 (Feb 18, 2017)